egrif/ts-cli/README.md

 # ts-cli
-generic typescript client with minimal scaffolding
+generic typescript cli with minimal scaffolding and supprot for creating an executable using pkg